slatedocs/slate/source/includes/_payouts.md

 ### 2. Signup for TransferWise borderless account
 Get hands-on experience as it will help you understand how our payment flow works.
-Just follow these three simple steps.
+Just follow these four steps.

-* Sign up for TransferWise borderless account. [https://transferwise.com/gb/borderless](https://transferwise.com/gb/borderless)
+* Sign up for TransferWise borderless account. [https://transferwise.com/gb/borderless](https://transferwise.com/gb/borderless).
+By going through TransferWise verification process before you start technical integration will give you confidence that you are in full compliance with our [Terms and Conditions](https://transferwise.com/terms-and-conditions).

 * Make a transfer — check [our video guide](https://transferwise.com/help/article/1779442/creating-a-transfer/video-guide-make-a-transfer) for a step-by-step guide.

 * Verify that our coverage includes your currency route(s).
 Check [Supported Currencies](https://transferwise.com/help/article/1569835/basic-information/supported-currencies).

+* Read through our [Acceptable Use Policy](https://transferwise.com/acceptable-use-policy-eea) to avoid unpleasant surprises later.

 ### 3. Choose the best tool for you